Has Society Turned A Deaf Ear to Drug Addiction Today?

 Changing Opinions on Drug Usage

-Some individuals are changing their opinions on drug usage.
+Some individuals are changing their views on drug usage.
 For example, they feel that marijuana should become legal across the country for consumption.
 As a result, they may think that the drug is not as harmful.
 However, these individuals must recognize that marijuana is not the only drug in existence and that other, more potent drugs often pose a greater problem.
 Furthermore, people should remain vigilant that an addiction to any substance, or even just a dependence, can cause physical, emotional and psychological problems among other issues.

 Failing to Reprimand Early

 When older generations take a more laid-back approach to certain issues, they are also teaching their children and other youngsters to do the same.
 For example, some parents say that their children can have parties at the house with alcohol and drugs because they would rather that they are safe.
 They may also feel that partying is a part of the teenage experience and fail to punish them when they engage in unsafe activities.
 When they are not taught early on that these substances have the potential to cause harm, they may ignore the warnings later on in life too.
+Hence, drug addiction today will just keep increasing.

-Avoiding the Subject in Schools
+Avoiding the Subject of Drug Addiction Today in Schools

 A major part of children’s education comes from their home, but they also learn about the world around them in schools.
 Schools should consider developing stronger anti-drug programs.
 Some of these programs have experienced silencing because parents do not want programs that go against their personal or religious beliefs taught in school.
 They may feel that schools should not even mention drugs at all.
 However, when youngsters are exposed to educational material and hear lectures from those who have battled with drug addiction, they can have a stronger grasp on the skills they need to defeat elements such as peer pressure later.